 When we used to talk about interchangeable lens cameras, it meant one thing: DSLR.
 Today, mirrorless cameras offer a popular and, in some cases, better alternative.
 So named because they have removed the bulky mirror and optical viewfinder systems of DSLRs, mirrorless cameras allow for smaller, lighter weight designs – not to mention a blend of ease-of-use and advanced shooting.
 Early mirrorless cameras were marred by slow performance, but they’ve since caught up to rival DSLRs in most aspects.

 There are different formats of mirrorless camera employed by different brands.
-Panasonic and Olympus share the Micro Four Thirds format, meaning you can use Panasonic lenses on an Olympus camera and vice versa.
-Fujifilm uses the larger APS-C sensor for its X-series, and Sony makes mirrorless cameras with both APS-C and even larger full-frame (35mm) sensors.
+Panasonic and Olympus share the Micro Four Thirds (MFT) format, meaning you can use Panasonic lenses on an Olympus camera and vice versa.
+Fujifilm uses the larger APS-C sensor for its X-series, and Sony makes mirrorless cameras with both APS-C and larger full-frame (35mm) sensors.
 Canon and Nikon are heavyweights in DSLRs, although they, too, offer mirrorless options.
+(The Nikon 1 line, however, hasn’t been updated in some time.)
 All of these ILC cameras allow you to attach a huge variety of lenses, ranging from wide angles suitable for landscape photography to long telephoto zooms for sports and wildlife.

-Prices for mirrorless models start at around $500 and can go up to several thousand (Hasselblad introduced the first mirrorless medium-format camera, which can cost more than $10,000).
+Prices for mirrorless models start at around $500 and can go up to several thousand (Hasselblad introduced its first mirrorless medium-format camera, which can cost more than $10,000).
 Typically, models with larger sensors are more expensive, although this is not always the case.
 As with compact cameras, the larger the sensor, the larger the camera.
-Micro Four Thirds will therefore offer a good balance of image quality and size, while APS-C and full frame cameras will provide better image quality in a larger overall package.

 First, autofocus performance is generally faster and much better at tracking moving subjects.
 For action and sports photography, a DSLR still can’t be beat – although mirrorless cameras are getting closer.